xuankimtran/docs-1/pages/katalon-testcloud/troubleshoot-chrome-windows.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-testcloud/troubleshoot/TC-DS-2.jpg" width="90%" alt="Set desired capabilities in Chrome">

-2. Downgrade to Chrome version 92.x
+2. Downgrade to Chrome version 92.x.
+For Katalon Studio users, to downgrade ChromeDriver versions, you can refer to this guide here: [Update or Downgrade WebDrivers](https://docs.katalon.com/katalon-studio/docs/update-or-downgrade-webdrivers.html#update-a-webdriver).

+    You can find other ChromeDriver versions here at the ChromeDriver website: [ChromeDriver](https://chromedriver.chromium.org/downloads).